lluisalemanypuig/physics-simulator/examples/README.md

 		    200 : A shower of free particles on a sized particle.
 		    201 : A sized particle going through a shower of free particles.

 - The _spring-meshes_ example offers four simulations of spring meshes.
+See this [video](https://youtu.be/mnILFxv_1is) to see some of these simulations.
 When issuing the corresponding command the following message summarising each of them will appear on screeen:

 		Welcome to the Spring-meshes renderer
 		The list of simulations available are: